Come Grow with Us!

 – Ability to perform diverse, sometimes repetitive, tasks that can be physically demanding

-The internship is unpaid, but qualifying applicants are encouraged to earn school or program credit for their work with us and to research funding opportunities through their learning institutions.
+Interns will receive a weekly stipend of $100, monthly MetroCard, and share of vegetables.
+Qualifying applicants are encouraged to earn school or program credit for their work with us and to research funding opportunities through their learning institutions.

-The NYC Compost Project hosted by Queens Botanical Garden works to rebuild NYC’s soils by providing New Yorkers with the knowledge, skills, and opportunities they need to produce and use compost locally.
+Your The NYC Compost Project hosted by Queens Botanical Garden works to rebuild NYC’s soils by providing New Yorkers with the knowledge, skills, and opportunities they need to produce and use compost locally.
 The NYC Compost Project is funded and managed by the NYC Department of Sanitation’s Bureau of Recycling and Sustainability.
 Learn more at nyc.gov/compostproject and queensbotanical.org/farmandcompost/

 Led by our knowledgeable staff, volunteers can participate in a variety of activities – from seeding to weeding, or supporting our education and administration departments — while gaining new experience and skills.
 We welcome individuals, community organizations, corporations, as well as high school and college groups.